poiu-de/coat/site/content/docs/quick_start/_index.md

 [supported out of the box]({{< ref "/docs/user_guide/04_supported_types.md" >}}), but it is possible to use custom types.

 The source of the configuration data doesn't matter.
-While it mainly intended to be used for the usual java `.properties` files, it can be used for any data that is composed of simple String-based key-value-mappings.
+While it is mainly intended to be used for the usual Java `.properties` files, it can be used for any data that is composed of simple String-based key-value-mappings.